hygieia/hygieia/collectors/security/coverity/README.md

 ## Building and Deploying

+This collector makes SOAP calls; so wsdl files are required.
+Update the pom.xml at jaxws-maven-plugin configuration with the wsdl Urls, which is the Coverity Connect server address followed by the paths already given in the pom.xml.

 Run the following command to package the collector into an executable jar.
 Find the jar file at `target/`.
 ```
 mvn clean install package